Cookies on the Healthspan site

 You may want to consider a supplement if you're not getting your 5 portions of fruit and veg a day: a high-strength vitamin C tablet has the same amount of nutrient as 12 juicy oranges.

-Vitamin D has a long list of EU-approved health benefits, from its role in immunity to contributing to the maintenance of bones and teeth.
+Vitamin D has a long list of approved health benefits, from its role in immunity to contributing to the maintenance of bones and teeth.

 UVB sunlight is crucial for Vitamin D3 production in the body, but this can be tricky to come by in northern countries.